 She returned later because she found that yoga provided less reactivity, a safe community, and the ability to control her thoughts.
 These were few of the many benefits of yoga post-addiction, and many of them have decreased her anxiety and insomnia.
 I also gave her a different life perspective and taught her lessons about her willpower.

-How Yoga Affects Moods and Emotions
+How Yoga Affects Moods And Emotions

 Due to the continued breathing yoga involves and the strength needed to stabilize and hold poses, yoga has been “shown to disrupt neural pathways that may reinforce addictions.”
-In a test evaluating yoga and opioid-use disorders, some members of the experiment noted higher moods and quality of life.
-A study on yoga and cocaine-use disorders yielded participants who had lower stress and cortisol levels.
+In a test evaluating yoga and Opioid-use disorders, some members of the experiment noted higher moods and quality of life.
+A study on yoga and Cocaine-use disorders yielded participants who had lower stress and cortisol levels.
 More studies are being done to understand the long-term effects of yoga on substance abuse.

 In addition to depression relief, yoga decreases stress.
 Reports have noted yoga decreases levels of cortisol, fights fatigue, and clears brain fog.

-Yogic Philosophies and Alcoholism
+Yogic Philosophies And Alcoholism

 Yoga has different types of practices governing and impacting specific parts of the body.
 A common one is hatha yoga, which is a more physical and breath-focused school of yoga.
 Kundalini yoga explores the connection between the physical body and spirituality.
-Many of these practices include meditation, breathing, or mantras.
+All of these practices include meditation, breathing, or mantras.
 Due to its spiritual nature, some argue yoga and alcohol do not support each other.
 A yogic lifestyle celebrates present-moment awareness and self-compassion, which can translate to putting healthy foods and substances in one’s body.

 Get Help Today

 A life of substance abuse can impact many, not just the individual suffering from an addiction.
 Don’t let a fight with substance abuse complicate your life.
 Find treatment today and have access to traditional and holistic treatments, such as yoga and meditation.
-Contact a dedicated treatment specialist to find out more.
+Contact a treatment provider to find out more.